Relay Executives: Keystore Migration

 The method for specifying and configuring the keystore has changed.
 Previously, it was configured as follows:

 However, the configuration has now changed.
 The path and password from the system section have been removed.
-Instead, you must explicitly specify a keystore_config
+Instead, you must explicitly specify a keystore_config, which includes:

 Below is the updated configuration format: